Spanish cities commitment to the MUFPP

 The award assigned in collaboration with the MUFPP went to the Municipality of Fuenlabrada for its initiative titledComete Fuenlabrada(Eat Fuenlabrada): the project consists in eleven itinerant agroecological markets managed by the Association of Producers from the Agrarian Park of Fuenlabrada.
 The number of markets has grown significantly in the 10 years of the initiative, demonstrating its structural importance and the municipality’s interest in responding to the increasing citizen demand.
 Barcelona, MUFPP signatory city, received as well a different recognition for its projectComerç Verd(Green Commerce) a certification to identify local businesses in Catalonia and the Balearic Islands that offer environmentally friendly food products and services.

-To conclude the event, Francesco Cagnola delivered the closing remarks, reaffirming the MUFPP’s commitment to supporting agroecological practices and strengthening collaboration between city networks dedicated to promoting sustainable food systems and highlighted the uniqueness of the RMA, that brings together municipalities, consumers and small producers from all over Spain.
+To conclude the event, the MUFPP renovated its commitment to supporting agroecological practices and strengthening collaboration between city networks dedicated to promoting sustainable food systems and highlighted the uniqueness of the RMA, that brings together municipalities, consumers and small producers from all over Spain.

 This gathering marked an important step forward in reinforcing the partnership between the MUFPP and the RMA, two organizations that share the goal of making cities more resilient, sustainable, and committed to food justice.